jnussbaum/dsp-tools-rustified/docs/developers/packaging.md

 What happens when a distribution package of DSP-TOOLS is created?
 Poetry creates two files in the `dist` folder: a `. tar.gz` compressed archive (the sdist or source distribution) and a `.whl` file (a wheel).
-Both contain the contents of the `src` folder plus some metadata - they are equivalent.
+Both contain the contents of the `python` folder plus some metadata - they are equivalent.
 They are then uploaded to the [Python Package Index (PyPI)](https://pypi.org/).

 When a user installs DSP-TOOLS with `pip install dsp-tools`, pip takes the sdist or the wheel, unpacks it, and copies it into the `site-packages` folder of the user's Python installation.
-As a result, the user has the same packages in his `site-packages` folder as the `src` folder of the dsp-tools repository.
+As a result, the user has the same packages in his `site-packages` folder as the `python` folder of the dsp-tools repository.
 In our case, this is the `dsp_tools` package.
 Since `site-packages` is on `sys.path`, the user can then import the package `dsp_tools` in his script.

-### Advantages of the src Layout
+### Advantages of the python Layout

-Putting all packages into a `src` folder has an important consequence: It forces the developer to work with an editable installation of his package.
+Putting all packages into a `python` folder has an important consequence: It forces the developer to work with an editable installation of his package.
 Why?
-Without an editable installation, it is impossible to write correct import statements. `from src.package import module` will not work, because the user has `package` installed, not `src`.
+Without an editable installation, it is impossible to write correct import statements. `from python.package import module` will not work, because the user has `package` installed, not `python`.
 And relative imports like `import module` will not work either, because when the tests code (situated in a separate `test` folder) imports the actual code, the relative imports in the actual code fail.
 This is because relative imports depend on the location of the file that is run, not on the file that contains the import statement.

 The solution is to always have an editable installation of the package under development.
 Poetry does this automatically when you execute `poetry install`.
 This makes the package `dsp_tools` importable - just like on a user's machine.
-And exactly this is the big advantage: With the src layout and an editable installation, the setup on the developer's machine is more similar to the user's setup.
+And exactly this is the big advantage: With the python layout and an editable installation, the setup on the developer's machine is more similar to the user's setup.

-The advantages of the src layout are:
+The advantages of the python layout are:

 - import parity
 - The tests run against the package as it will be installed by the user - not against the situation in the